yaozhifeng/autotrade/README.md

 - Grid trading is effective for crypto markets, but it can lead to significant losses during sharp price drops.
 This happens because the strategy accumulates too many positions, which may then be sold at lower prices as the grid continues to follow the downtrend.

-- To mitigate this risk, we only activate trading in favorable market conditions.
-If a market downturn is detected, we promptly close existing positions.
+- To mitigate this risk, we set a stop-loss price to exit market.
+If the price drop reaches the stop-loss price, we promptly close positions and disable further trading, until a favorable market is detected again.

 - Technical indicators like EMA and MACD can help identify market trends.
 MACD appears to perform better for this purpose.

-- Therefore, grid trading is enabled when a MACD golden cross is detected, and disabled—with all positions closed—when a dead cross occurs.
+We use MACD golden cross signal for recovery trading.

 ## The Details